-Menus for this half-term can be found below, if you have any queries regarding these please do not hesitate to contact school of speak to Mrs Wrigley
+Menus are available on request.
+If you have any queries regarding these please do not hesitate to contact school of speak to Mrs Wrigley

 Sharing of food and drink plays an important part in the social development of children, as well as reinforcing children’s understanding of the importance of healthy eating.
 Our school will ensure that all these requirements are met and that:

 v Staff will discuss with parents and record each child’s dietary requirements including cultural, allergies, likes and dislikes and family preferences and make appropriate arrangements to meet them.

 v Dietary rules of religious and cultural groups and vegetarian/vegan are understood and met appropriately.